neandertal-nanospace/java-augm-real/README.md

 For now it is possible to detect the ARMarkers in a frame.

 Copyright: none.
-This is distributed under "Absolutely Free" licence.
-This licence allows you to do anything with the provided resources (including, but not limited to - copy, modify, sell, rent, delete, provide as part of commercial software, present as own work, burn, trow into space, etc.).
+This is distributed under "Absolutely Free" license.
+This license allows you to do anything with the provided resources (including, but not limited to - copy, modify, sell, rent, delete, provide as part of commercial software, present as own work, burn, trow into space, etc.).
 Nothing is requested in return, not even to cite the author or the original.